phat-vtcf/transformers/notebooks/stt/README.md

 ## Original Repository

 The original repository *'aims to make cutting-edge NLP easier to use for everyone'*.
-In this repository we reproduced the Speech-to-Text (STT) inference using the wav2vec2 Transformer model implemented in the Hugging Face library.
-The model is based on Facebook's Wav2Vec2, which is pretrained and fine-tuned on 960 hours audio data with 16kHz from LibriSpeech.
+In this repository, we reproduced the Speech-to-Text (STT) inference using the wav2vec2 Transformer model implemented in the Hugging Face library.
+The model is based on Facebook's Wav2Vec2, which is pre-trained and fine-tuned on 960 hours of audio data with 16kHz from LibriSpeech.

-The model acheived 1.8/3.3 WER on the clean test data sets in experiments by Hugging Face. wav2vec 2.0 with one hour labled data outperforms the previous state-of-art model on the 100 hour subset.
-Hence, the model demonstrates the high accuracy with limited amount of data.
+The model achieved 1.8/3.3 WER on the clean test data sets in experiments by Hugging Face. wav2vec 2.0 with one hour lablled data outperforms the previous state-of-art model on the 100-hour subset.
+Hence, the model demonstrates high accuracy with a limited amount of data.

 ## Our Task